With the help of Skipperblogs' import tool, you can migrate content from your Wordpress site.

 Preparing your export file

 Before importing your data to Skipperblogs, you will need to export it from your Wordpress site.
-Your site’s content will be downloaded into an .xml
+Your site’s content will be downloaded into an .xml file (a type of file used to transport data).

 Before exporting your content: